willemverbuyst/sb-client/ROUTES.md

 ### /teams

-- [x] `GET` An overview of teams for the the select box, so a user can pick her/his favorite team.
+- [x] `GET` An overview of the teams for the the select box (ui), so a user can pick her/his favorite team.

 ### ~~/teams/:id~~